 Children and families are involved wherever possible in our worship, but our different patterns of worship, and our strong musical tradition give space to people whatever their situation and wherever they come from.

-During the week, we have a 10am Communion Service on Wednesdays, followed by coffee and the ABC (Adults with Babies and Children) meets for chat, coffee, songs, stories and brief prayers.
-There’s Morning Prayer at 8.30 am Tuesday to Saturday – a short (15 minute) service centred on a Bible reading and prayers for the coming day.
+During the week, we have a 10.00am Communion Service on Wednesdays, followed by coffee and the ABC (Adults with Babies and Children) meets for chat, coffee, songs, stories and brief prayers and a 9.00am Communion Service on Fridays.
+There’s Morning Prayer at 8.30am Monday to Friday – a short (15 minute) service centred on a Bible reading and prayers for the coming day.

 We aim to support one another through a variety of social events and parties as well as groups – the Christians at Work group; the Theology group; the Bible Reading group; the Poetry group; our annual Christianity Explored series and open meetings each autumn where distinguished speakers reflect on issues of faith today, e.g. Faith in the Forces; Faith in Business; Faith in the Media.
 Parish weekends and retreats are also part of our congregational and team life.